vmware-tanzu/tanzu-cli/hack/apt/README.md

 this Makefile target will first start a docker container and then run the `hack/apt/build_package*.sh` scripts.

+The remote location of the existing repository can be overridden by setting the variable `DEB_METADATA_BASE_URI`.
+For example, the default value for this variable is currently `https://storage.googleapis.com/tanzu-cli-os-packages`

 ### Pre-requisite

 `make cross-build` should be run first to build the `tanzu` binary for linux